Karen Technical Training Institute for the Deaf Courses and Fees

 How to Apply for Courses at Karen Technical Training Institute for the Deaf

 You can apply through the KUCCPS students portal once opened and wait for placement.
-This way you will qualify for the Government’s TVET capitation of Ksh.
-30,000 per year.
+This way you will qualify for the Government’s TVET sponsorship.

 After placement by KUCCPS, you can then download your admission letter from the KTTID website.